-IV.8 - Lash the Ø4 (5/32") line between the clew webbing and the ring of the clew pin (4) and adjust foot tension.
+IV.8 - Lash a line between the clew webbing and the ring of the clew pin (4) and adjust foot tension.
 Check to tie or cut any loose extra length of lashing line.

-IV.9 - Insert the battens into the batten pockets.

-IV.10 - Attach the halyard onto the head of the mainsail.

-IV.11 - Insert the mainsail luff line into the feeder and pull it up.
+- IV.9 Insert the battens into the batten pockets. - IV.10 Attach the halyard onto the head of the mainsail. - IV.11 Insert the mainsail luff line into the feeder and pull it up.